 Los Angeles County Investment Pool - The District is a voluntary participant in the Los Angeles County Investment Pool (LACIP) that is regulated by California Government Code Section 53600 under the oversight of the treasurer of the County of Los Angeles.
 Deposits and withdrawals in the Los Angeles County Investment Pool are made in the basis of \$1 and not fair value.
 The balance available for withdrawal is based on the accounting records maintained by Los Angeles County Investment Pool which is recorded on an amortized cost basis.
 The pool is not registered with the SEC and is unrated.
-At June 30, 2021 and 2020, these investments in LACIP have an average maturity of 590 days and 547 days, respectively.
-The District is a voluntary participant in the Los Angeles County Investment Pool (LACIP) that is regulated by California Government Code Section 53600 under the oversight of the treasurer of the County of Los Angeles.
-The District reports its investment in LACIP at the fair value amount provided by LACIP.
-The balance available for withdrawal is based on the accounting records maintained by LACIP, which are recorded on an amortized cost basis.
-The pool is not registered with the SEC and is unrated.
+At June 30, 2022 and 2021, these investments in LACIP have an average maturity of 590 days and 547 days, respectively.